 CONSTANCIO DOS SANTOS

-Timor-Leste MPA Capacity Building and Learning Network Specialist
+Timor Leste MPA Capacity Building & Learning Network Coordinator

 Constancio has strong experience in captured fisheries.
 Before joining CTC, he worked at the Ministry of Agriculture and Fisheries as environment staff and has been supporting and coordinating CTC’s work in Timor-Leste.
 He graduated from Indonesia School of Fisheries in Pasar Minggu Jakarta.
 He speaks Bahasa Indonesia, Tetun, Portuguese, and English.
 Hisassignment includes supporting the development and establishment of a marine protected area in Atauro Island and other potential sites in Timor-Leste,

 coordinate with CTI-CFF National Coordinating Committee (NCC) in Timor-Leste, deliver basic trainings on MPA and fisheries-related topic to support local counterparts, and strengthen network of training alumni that will further support the establishment and management of MPA.